awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-cloud-logic.rst

                 $ amplify add api

          iOS - Swift
-             Navigate to your project folder (the folder that typically contains your project level xcodeproj file), and add the SDK to your app.
+             In a terminal window, navigate to your project folder (the folder that contains your app :file:`.xcodeproj` file), and add the SDK to your app.

             .. code-block:: bash